lino-framework/book/docs/specs/noi/github.rst

 How it works
 ============

-The :mod:`lino_xl.lib.github` module is a plugin to help with tracking what was committed by who on what ticket.

 It uses git-hub's v3 api to request all commits on the Master branch of any repository.
 It is recommended to create a o-auth token for larger repositories beacuse without it there is a limit